 Recorder and Piano/organ

 Recorder Renaissance celebrates the rediscovery of the recorder during the 20th century in England which saw its fortunes transformed from a museum relic to fully-fledged concert instrument.
 The programme features several works commissioned by Carl Dolmetsch for his long-standing annual concerts at the Wigmore Hall by such distinguished composers as Lennox Berkeley, Norman Fulton, Donald Swan, Gordon Jacob and York Bowen.
-Continuing Dolmetsch’s spirit of encouraging new repertoire, the programme also includes ‘Time out of Mind’, written in 2008 for James Risdon by Alan Davis.
+Continuing Dolmetsch’s spirit of encouraging new repertoire, the programme also includes two commissions for recorder and piano.

 Echoes of Arcadia